Last updated December 10, 2021

 But the extra cost is worth it in times like these: CFAR lets you cancel travel and request a refund no matter your excuse—even if you're simply not in the mood to go anymore.

 Fear of travel is not something an insurer will otherwise let you cancel a trip over.
-But with CFAR, a health concern definitely qualifies as a legitimate excuse.
+And "fear of travel" is considered the issue even if the destination you're visiting is seeing a Covid spike—a smart reason to change plans, but one that isn't covered by standard travel policies.
+With CFAR, a health concern qualifies as a legitimate excuse.

 Why?
 Because CFAR coverage supplies the level of protection that most of us want the most right now.
 It allows you to back out of vacation plans and still get money back.